define-opaque

 The idea is that you'd just copy it into your project and

-where you need it.
+(load "define-opaque-0.3.scm") where you need it.

 Basic Usage

-The arguments to the define-opaque
+The arguments to the define-opaque-adt macro are

 - a list of the values to be taken on by default by the internal names (must match length of previous list)

-The opaque data structure that results is a Scheme function.
+In both cases, the opaque data structure that results is a Scheme function.
 When it is called, the first argument must be the name of an operation; the remainder of the arguments are passed to the internal implementation of the operation.

-with the given name, a procedure called error
+with the given name, a procedure called error will

 be called.
 Some Schemes, such as Chicken, provide this as